silviubogan/sparkpost-test/README.md

 ## Other arguments
 ### Advantages
-1. SparkPost is based on the Momentum platform used by Facebook, between others such as LinkedIn, Twitter, PayPal, Oracle, Pinterest.
+1. SparkPost is based on the Momentum platform used by Facebook, between others such as LinkedIn, Twitter, PayPal, Oracle and Pinterest.
 "25% of global email is send through our software."
 2. [Here](http://blog.mailchimp.com/important-changes-to-mandrill/) MailChimp
    recommends SparkPost.
 3. The web UI looks similar to Mandrill, the API is cleaner than SendGrid's API